LeeLorenzSr/NoUnit/README.md

 ## Getting Started ##

-Until *Noget* (the official package manager for [No Code](https://github.com/kelseyhightower/nocode)) is available to all [No Code](https://github.com/kelseyhightower/nocode) users, start by downloading the No Unit source and including it in your solution.
+Until *NoGet* (the official package manager for [No Code](https://github.com/kelseyhightower/nocode)) is available to all [No Code](https://github.com/kelseyhightower/nocode) users, start by downloading the No Unit source and including it in your solution.
 Reference No Unit in your test project, then write your tests in No Code:

 ```